martin059/virtualization-level-2-vagrant-setup/README.md

 ## 3.2.
 Customization

-TODO

-### 3.2.1.
-Customization for the second level

 The provisioning process may be customized to determine whether some components are installed or not, and also to make some environment customizations for the user such as the Git username/email configuration or whether to install certain components or tools.

 **Note:** By default, the `Vagrantfile` and the `Ansible` playbook are configured to set up the "Minimum Viable Product (MVP) Vagrant".
 For more details read the [What is the MVP Vagrant?](#332-what-is-the-mvp-vagrant) section.

 To customize the provisioning process, it is needed to create a `provision/ansible/group_vars/all/custom` file (an example can be found in [`custom_example`](EXAMPLE_custom) at the root of the repository).

+### 3.2.1.
+Customization for the second level

-In there the user can define some variables such as:
+For the functionality related to the second level's role, the user can define the following variables:

 - `git_user_name` and `git_user_email`: To set the user's Git name and email automatically during VM's provisioning.
 Both parameters are empty by default.
 - `git_user_signingkey_name`: Name of the user's private key that must be provided in the repository's `ssh` folder, this will automatically link the key to the user in Git's configuration.
 It is empty by default.